Renault dashboard error messages, particularly the ‘Braking System Fault,’ indicate potential issues with your vehicle.

 As such, if something goes wrong with one of these components, then it will be picked up by the ECU and displayed on its screen as an error message.

 Your Renault’s braking system consists of components such as brake pads, discs, calipers, abs, master cylinders, and more.
 If there is an issue with one of these, a “braking system fault” will be shown to you.

 Now that I have clarified what this means, let’s look at the most common causes based on my experience working with Renault vehicles.

 1. Brake Pad Sensor Disconnected or Failing:

-The most common reason for a braking system fault on a Renault is a brake pad sensor that has failed or become disconnected.
+The most common reason for a braking system fault on a Renault is a brake pad sensor that has failed or becomes disconnected.

-This can happen if you have recently replaced the brakes or rotors on your Renault but failed to properly secure them.
+This can happen if you have recently replaced the brakes or rotors on your Renault but failed to secure them properly.